phax/ph-commons/README.md

     * Reduced write locked section in `ScopeManager.onGlobalEnd` to reduce the possibility of a dead-lock
     * Made `ThreadGroup` of `BasicThreadFactory` customizable
     * Updated to BouncyCastle 1.65
+    * The `IMissingLocaleHandler` is now also called in `LocaleHelper.getLocale` if the input strings are all empty
+    * Improved the resolution rules for `LocaleCache`, `LanguageCach` and `CountryCache` on edge cases.
 * v9.4.1 - 2020-03-30
     * Added `SimpleLock.(read|write)LockedGet(Throwing)`
     * The exception handling of `URLHelper.urlDecode` is now backwards compatible